mabdulkarim/Personal-Blog/README.md

     - php artisan serve
     - npm run dev

-For you to create or manage articles you need to be a logged in user. db:seed command seeds fake data into the database and creates a user.
+For you to create or manage articles you need to be a logged in user. db:seed command seeds fake data into the database and creates an user.

 user credentials:
 - email = admin@admin.com